Joint Entrance Examination (Advanced) 2021

 Important Information

-- Only pens, pencils, drinking water in transparent bottle, downloaded admit card and an original photo identity card are allowed to be taken inside the examination hall.
+- Only pens, pencils, drinking water in a transparent bottle, the downloaded admit card, and an original photo identity card are permitted inside the examination hall.

-- Candidates arriving at the examination centre after commencement of the examination in each paper (09:00 IST for Paper 1 and 14:30 IST for Paper 2) will not be allowed to take the test.
+- Candidates arriving at the examination centre after the commencement of the examination for each paper (09:00 IST for Paper 1 and 14:30 IST for Paper 2) will not be allowed to take the test.

 Contact Information